[BEAM] Native mass spectrometry to study protein-ligand interactions (March 29+31, 2022)

 Aims

-This advanced training module addresses doctoral students in chemistry, physics, biophysics, and related fields without much prior knowledge or experience in mass spectrometry.
-It introduces the basic theoretical and technical concepts of mass spectrometry and will provide hands-on experiments in the labs.
+This advanced training module addressed doctoral students in chemistry, physics, biophysics, and related fields without much prior knowledge or experience in mass spectrometry.
+It introduced the basic theoretical and technical concepts of mass spectrometry and provided hands-on experiments in the labs.

 Continue reading “Introduction to mass spectrometry (October 5-7, 2021)”